PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/Add-edit-carrier.md

 If one of the ranges overlaps another, the following error message is displayed: "Ranges are overlapping" and the fields for all zones are disabled.
     - **All** This field is disabled if the checkbox isn't checked.
 When the checkbox is checked, the field is enabled and all the zones below become checked

 All the zones existing in International > Locations > Zones are displayed below.
 The disabled zones are marked as inactive.
+When trying to go to the next step without selecting any zone the following error message is displayed: "Please select at least one zone".
 Each zone has a checkbox allowing to enable its field.
 Only numbers are allowed in zones fields, inputting any other symbol will result in the field being marked in red.